The Omen (franchise): The Omen (1995)

-In 1995, a television pilot titled The Omen aired on NBC, in September 8 of that year.
-Directed by Jack Sholder, the hour-long episode was intended as an attempt to develop The Omen franchise into a TV series.
+A television pilot titled The Omen aired on NBC in September 8, 1995.
+Directed by Jack Sholder and written by John Leekley, the hour-long episode was intended as an attempt to develop The Omen film series into a television series.
 Although Donner was attached to the project as an executive producer, the pilot failed and the series never moved forward.
 Unrelated to the previous films, The Omen follows a group of people who are tracking down an entity to which they are all independently linked.